alexandrastna/AI-for-ESG/README.md

 - **Should we account for tone (positive vs. negative) or just presence?**
   → *Is it enough to track ESG mentions, or should we distinguish between positive and negative statements?*
-  *(Even advanced LLMs like GPT-3.5 and GPT-4 may struggle with nuanced tone—especially sarcasm or subtle criticism.
+  *(Even advanced LLMs like GPT-3.5 struggled with negative sentences.
 In that context, focusing on **positive-only** mentions may yield more robust results.)*

 This comparative approach helps test the **robustness**, **biases**, and **underlying assumptions** behind different ESG scoring frameworks.